 "I've always had a passion for the environment; growing up with hobbies that constantly had me in the outdoors made me want to learn about and explore the physical world around me.
-The more I progressed in my high-school studies, I found that I also had a passion for technology, problem solving and understanding the role that humans play within the environment, particularly sustainability.
-Studying both GIS and Environmental Science at the University of Auckland perfectly blended these ideas together.
+The more I progressed in my high-school studies, the more I found my passion for technology, problem solving and understanding the role that humans play within the environment.
+Studying both Geographic Information Science and Environmental Science at the University of Auckland perfectly blended these ideas together.

-"I love that the programme is heavily focused on teaching you the practical skills and giving you the opportunity to communicate your learning through various modes, not just traditional assignment styles.
-It has allowed me to feel more confident in my degree when pursuing jobs after graduation, with a more solid foundation of understanding topics and software.
-I also appreciate the range of topics we cover throughout the degree, as it really gives you the chance to pinpoint the areas you are most passionate about or interested in.
+"I love that the programme is heavily focused on teaching you practical skills and giving you the opportunity to communicate your learning through various modes, not just traditional assignment styles.
+My studies have made me feel more confident about pursuing jobs after graduation, with a more solid foundation of understanding topics and software.
+I also appreciate the range of topics we cover throughout the degree, as it really gives you the chance to pinpoint the areas you are most interested in.